beeghta/kamsol-modern/README.md

-A modern full-stack rebuild of a legacy PHP/MySQL website using React, Node.js, Express and MySQL.
+A full-stack modernization of a website that I originally designed and developed using PHP and MySQL.

+After several years, I decided to rebuild the project using a modern JavaScript-based stack, including React, Node.js, Express and MySQL.